qundao/mirror-beautifulsoup4/doc/source/index.rst

    your translation, or attach your translation to the message.

 Use the Chinese or Brazilian Portuguese translations as your model.
-In particular, please translate ``doc/source/index.rst`` file, rather than the HTML version of the documentation.
+In particular, please translate the source file ``doc/source/index.rst``, rather than the HTML version of the documentation.
 This makes it possible to publish the documentation in a variety of formats, not just HTML.

 Beautiful Soup 3
 ================